bethanyalicehall/ms3-recipe/README.md

 ### Accessibility
 - Alt attributes have been added to all images
 - Text size, font and colour were considered in a way to hopefully provide clear, easy reading.
-- Wave was used to carry out testing which looked at accessibility, see [Testing](#testing) section.
+- The Lighthouse report looks at accessibility, see [Testing](#testing) section for more information.

 ### Meta data
 Meta tags are included within the head element, including a description, the author and keywords, to improve search engine optimisation.